One name strikes fear in the hearts of supermarket owners in New

 shopping experience more akin to a European open-air market than a

 traditional supermarket, has also benefited from the recovering US

 economy.
 Key to Wegmans' success is its competitive pricing, mostly

 on its popular private-label products.
 The retailer's aggressive

 innovation.
 Wegmans recently introduced a line of gluten-free

 private-label items, including pasta and cake mixes.
-Wegmans is not

-and captured the #5 spot in 2013; it was ranked #1 in
+spot in 2015.
+It was ranked #1 in 2005.

 Wegmans Food Markets is a privately held, family-owned company,

 founded in 1916 by the Wegman family.